folkstack/g-tone/readme.md

-# G-Tone N-Polyphonic Mod Synth for MIDI Keyboards
+# G-Tone n-Polyphonic Mod Synth for MIDI Keyboards

 [Demo](https://folkstack.github.io/g-tone/public/)

 <img src=gtone.png width="420px" />

 G-Tone is designed for modulating overtones, based on Gaussian distributions, where the fundamental frequency is represented as the *mean*, and the overtones are discreet values along the deviation.
 The ratio of the overtones to the fundamental frequency is a mod parameter defined in half-tones on the equal tempered scale.
+The number of overtones per voice is parameter &#926, the more the glitchier.

 This is pure algorithmically generated synthesis—no samples, and no webAudio components.
 The sound is 100% produced by hot javascript.
 The app works in the Chrome/Chromium browsers, internet connection not required.
 Audio is 64bit HiFi Mono.